 A more severe effect of dirty HVAC filters is Legionnaire’s disease.
 The disease is not spread from person to person but instead through the mist produced by HVAC units.
 It is a severe form of pneumonia.
 An infection in your lungs causes them to become inflamed, hinder breathing and cause a harsh cough.
 Why put your family at risk for something that is so easily prevented?

 By taking proper care of your building’s HVAC system, including maintaining and servicing your AC unit when necessary, you can create better indoor air quality that leads to a healthier environment for your family or staff.
 Ignoring HVAC issues for too long can create an unhealthy space that makes your loved ones or employees sick.

 HVAC units work simply: they produce cool air and circulate it throughout your home.
-The hazards occur when the air being circulated throughout your home becomes contaminated, or the equipment in your unit becomes bacteria-ridden.
+The hazards occur when the air circulated throughout your home becomes contaminated, or the equipment in your unit becomes bacteria-ridden.
 How does this happen?

 The filters in your HVAC unit get clogged with dust and dirt similarly.
 These clogged filters result in polluted air being generated throughout your home.
 The filters should be changed every 30-90 days, depending on the style of the filter and the number of pets in your home.
-You can change these filters yourself, or contact a certified Shipley technician for assistance.
+You can change these filters yourself or contact a certified Shipley technician for assistance.

 When your air conditioner is on, any mold, mildew, bacteria, and other allergens in the home get airborne.
 You can end up breathing this airborne matter in, and since the air conditioner can also dry out the air, it can irritate your nose and throat as well.
-If you’re indoors all day, eventually this can make you feel ill.
+If you’re indoors all day, eventually, this can make you feel ill.